AndreAllegrini/LDpred2/README.md

 *Log File*

-A log file (*.log) documenting quality control (QC) steps and details about the summary statistics.
+A log file (*.log) documenting QC steps and details about the summary statistics.